When your work lacks meaning and you feel there has to be something better than this

 This is the time to seek the services of a career coach – someone to help you make sense of what you are feeling – someone to help you find a new direction for your life – whether that new direction is a career change, or starting your own business, or doing that which you always knew inside that you should be doing.

-I wrote previously about the process involved in finding career direction (you can read that article here), and such a holistic and multi-faceted approach will give you much to think about.
-The process will bring you to a new awareness of yourself, your personality, your interests, your strengths, and your values.
+A career coach will use multiple approaches in helping you find career direction that suits your personality, interests, strengths and values.
+The process will bring you to a new awareness of yourself, your personality type, your interests, your strengths, and your values.
 From these insights, a growing consciousness of what direction your career and life should take dawns.
 You feel at last a sense of excitement about the future as a fuzzy pathway increasingly transforms into a clearer and richer picture of where you want to be.
 Once you find that, your present reality becomes unacceptable – you have found the way forward and know you must take it.
-Meaning, happiness, contentment and fulfillment awaits!
+Meaning, happiness, contentment and fulfilment awaits!
 Go get it!